Help to Buy scheme: everything you need to know

 - Where to go for more information

 There are two ways you can benefit from the Help to Buy scheme:

 - Equity loans where the government lends first-time buyers and existing homeowners’ money to buy a newly-built home.

-- Mortgage guarantee where the government promises your lender that it will cover part of any losses they may sustain as a result of the mortgage not being repaid.
+- Mortgage guarantee where the government promises your lender that it will cover part of any losses they might sustain as a result of the mortgage not being repaid.
 This is available for new and old properties across the UK and will close to new loans on 31 December 2016.

 - You can’t use the above schemes to buy a second home or a property to rent out.

 - If you use Help to Buy, you can only take out a repayment mortgage.